Voluntary return

 You can find detailed information about the REAG/GARP-programme in various languages at returningfromgermany.de.

-To which countries currently the voluntary return is not possible?
+For which countries, the voluntary return is not currently supported?

 Due to persistent security difficulties, the IOM does not support a voluntary return to Syria, Yemen or Libya within the REAG / GARP programme at this time.
 The same currently applies to voluntary return to Afghanistan.
 And also, the Republic of Moldova and Ukraine.
 Voluntary return to these countries is currently not supported.